EthanJWright/obsidian-dragon-heist/Factions/Emerald Enclave.md

 - [[Timmm]]
 - [[Tabnam]]

 > Interested in joining the Emerald Enclave?
-Come meet us at Phaulonmere in the Southern Ward
+Come meet us at [[Phaulkonmere]] in the Southern Ward

 Meet with *Melannor Fellbranch* - friendly but humorless groundskeeper.